To access the tools for drop-kerbs, driveways and crossing points click the

 The preview image shows the plan view of the dropped kerb region extending from top of kerb to back of foothpath.

-The dimensions of the dropped kerb region can be editted directly on the preview.
+The dimensions of the dropped kerb region can be edited directly on the preview.
 This includes the length over which the level changes (up or down) and the length for which the changed level extends.
 If you lengthen or shorten the dropped kerb region directly on the preview, it's length will be adjusted equally either side of the middle of the item.

 The centreline chainage represents the mid-point along the dropped kerb feature.
 The dropped kerb extends equally along the kerbline either side of this chainage.
 You can respecify the chainage using the Pick button if required.
 This will then allow you to pick the start and end chainages of the drop kerb.